 - 4.2 The Plan Area has a range of natural environmental features.
 Local Wildlife Sites and ancient woodlands are shown on Plans 2 and 3.
 Other habitats of importance include woodland and traditional orchards as listed in Natural England's Priority Habitat Inventory.
 Traditional orchards in particular are a notable feature throughout the Area, reflecting the previous importance of cider production as a 'cottage' industry.
-Trees, hedgerows, ponds and watercourses throughout the Area have value to wildlife. - 4.3 Herefordshire Council's Ecological Network Map provides a detailed picture of wildlife habitats in the Area.
+Trees, hedgerows, roadside verges, ponds and watercourses throughout the Area have value to wildlife, providing both habitats and connectivity. - 4.3 Herefordshire Council's Ecological Network Map provides a detailed picture of wildlife habitats in the Area.
 The Map is based on data held by the Herefordshire Biological Records Centre and identifies the role that individual wildlife habitats play in the network, as core areas, corridors and stepping stones, showing how they provide ecological connections within the more intensively managed areas of farmland and to neighbouring areas.
 Policy TAR2 ensures that the evidence base that the Ecological Map represents will be taken into account in planning decisions.
 This includes consideration of connectivity in an environment which is becoming increasingly fragmented from a wildlife point of view. - 4.4 The landscape of the Area is both distinctive and varied and an important aspect of the local character of the villages and their rural setting.
 Local Plan Core Strategy policy LD1 Landscape and townscape provides for landscape character to be considered in planning decisions.
 Landscape character should positively influence development, including the protection and enhancement of the setting of settlements; designated parks and gardens should be conserved and enhanced; and tree cover should be maintained and extended.
 Responses to the residents' survey gave weight to the protection of important views and the wider countryside around the villages, as well as to protecting the natural environment.
-Given the rising land to the south of the area, topography will be an important consideration in ensuring that development proposals respect the setting of Tarrington village. - 4.5 The Neighbourhood Area is in the catchment of the Rivers Wye and Lugg.
-As noted earlier, both rivers are designated as Sites of Special Scientific Interest, and the Wye and part of the Lugg are a Special Area of Conservation.
-Local Plan Core Strategy policy SD4 Wastewater treatment and river water quality requires that development does not undermine the achievement of water quality targets for the County's rivers, particularly through the treatment of wastewater.
-Policy SD4 contributes to delivery of the Nutrient Management Plan prepared by the Environment Agency and Natural England.
-This aims to manage nutrients in the Rivers Wye and Lugg to enable growth whilst conserving the river environment.
-Policy SD4 also supports delivery of Water Framework Directive objectives, together with Local Plan Core Strategy policy SD3 Sustainable water management and water resources.
+Given the rising land to the south of the area, topography will be an important consideration in ensuring that development proposals respect the setting of Tarrington village. - 4.5 The Neighbourhood Area drains via the River Frome to the River Lugg at Hampton Bishop, and thence to the Wye.
+As noted earlier, both the Wye and Lugg are designated as Sites of Special Scientific Interest, and the Wye and part of the Lugg are a Special Area of Conservation (SAC), recognised as being of international importance for the aquatic flora and fauna they support.
+Phosphate levels in the River Lugg exceed water quality objectives such that it is in an unfavourable condition.
+The high level of protection afforded to the SAC and